mindsdb/mindsdb/mindsdb/integrations/handlers/web_handler/README.md

 WITH ENGINE = 'web';
 ```
 <Tip>
 The above query creates a database called `my_web`.
-This database by default have a table called `crawler` that we can use to crawl data from a given url/urls.
+This database by default has a table called `crawler` that we can use to crawl data from a given url/urls.
 </Tip>

 ## Usage

 <Note>
-Specifying a query `LIMIT` is required.
+Specifying a `LIMIT` clause is required.
 To crawl all pages on a site, consider setting the limit to a high value, such as 10,000, which exceeds the expected number of pages.
 Be aware that setting a higher limit may result in longer response times.
 </Note>

 ### Get Websites Content